CCI-MOC/hil/docs/rest_api.md

 of `show_network`, above.
 If `<channel>` is omitted, the driver will choose a default, which should be some form of "untagged."

+Networks are connected and detached asynchronously.
+If successful, this API call returns a status code of 202 Accepted, and queues the network operation to be preformed.
+Each nic may have no more than one pending network operation; an attempt to queue a second action will result in an error.

 Possible errors:

 * 409, if: